 It Feels Good to Be Yourself: A Book About Gender Identity by Theresa Thorn

-This straightforward picture book explores gender identity in a sensitive manner that lets your children understand themselves and others better.
+This straightforward picture book explores gender identity in a sensitive manner, helping your children better understand themselves and others.

 A House for Everyone: A Story to Help Children Learn about Gender Identity and Gender Expression by Jo Hirst